 Bruce Barrett is an active peacemaker.
 He graduated from Carnegie-Mellon University in 1985 with a B.S. in Applied History and Industrial Management.
 After graduation, Bruce spent one year teaching English and running a youth group at Saint James Episcopal Church in Punta Arenas, Chile.
-With his mission work completed, he returned home to help build Barrett Outdoor Communications Inc - the family billboard business.
+After, he returned home to help build Barrett Outdoor Communications Inc - the family billboard business.

-In 2006, Bruce created IWagePeace.Org and began branding active peacemaking as a patriotic act of faith by juxtaposing the words “IWagePeace” over the American flag on various of his company billboard locations.
-That same year he received the Living Waters Award from the Connecticut Conference of the United Church of Christ for working with youth and promoting peace and diversity.
-In 2009, Bruce directed, edited, and produced his first film, The Billboard from Bethlehem, chronicling the peace work of the Israeli/Palestinian non-violent group Combatants For Peace (CFP), while organizing the first “Painting for Peace” among Israeli and Palestinian youth in the West Bank.
-The film won four documentary film awards, including the Mondavi Award for Peace and Cultural Understanding at the Napa Sonoma Film Festival.
+In 2006, Bruce created IWagePeace.Org and began branding active peacemaking as a patriotic act of faith by juxtaposing the words “IWagePeace” over the American flag on various billboard locations.
+He received the Living Waters Award from the Connecticut Conference of the United Church of Christ for working in peace and diversity.
+In 2009, Bruce directed, edited, and produced his first film, The Billboard from Bethlehem, chronicling the peace work of the Israeli/Palestinian non-violent group Combatants For Peace, while organizing the first “Painting for Peace” in the West Bank and won four documentary film awards.

-In 2010, Bruce created the IWagePeace Walk, where members of area mosques, synagogues, and churches walk and support one another as peacemakers.
-In 2011, Bruce sponsored the CFP USA speaking tour.
-He has, with IWagePeace.Org sponsored four additional “Painting for Peace” projects, two in New Haven and two with Jerusalem Peacebuilders in Brattleboro, VT.
-In 2017 Bruce, his brother John, and childhood friend and Brewmaster Jeff Browning opened in Bridgeport the largest Brewpub in CT, The Brewport Brewing Company.
-Bruce is treasurer and musical director of his local church, he also serves on the Board of Directors of the National Religious Campaign against Torture in Washington DC.
+In 2010, Bruce created the IWagePeace Walk, where members of mosques, synagogues, and churches walk and support one another as peacemakers.
+He has sponsored four additional “Painting for Peace” projects.
+In 2017 Bruce, his brother John, and Brewmaster Jeff Browning opened the largest Brewpub in CT, The Brewport Brewing Company.
+Bruce is the treasurer and musical director of his local church.
+He also serves on the Board of Directors of the National Religious Campaign against Torture in Washington DC.

 Dr. Danna Kurtin

-Dr. Kurtin has had over 35 years of healthcare experience in various capacities and acquired experience in management, information systems management, data management, legal research, and outcomes research.
+Dr. Kurtin has had over 35 years of healthcare experience in various capacities.
 She has worked in for-profit hospitals, non-profit academic institutions, public health clinics, and in the legal environment.
-In her current role, she is responsible for providing leadership and oversees activities for appointing all academic appointments at MD Anderson through Faculty Academic Affairs and VISA areas.
-These areas perform faculty human resources and visa transactions.
-Her role is developing the strategic vision for the scope, direction, objectives and processes of these areas.
-She is also responsible for fostering relationships with executive leadership and members from applicable units across the institution to ensure efficient and effective system-wide processes.
-It also includes interaction with national, state and federal agencies, regulatory bodies and professional organizations on faculty and visa issues.
+Dr. Kurtin is currently responsible for providing leadership and overseeing all academic appointments at MD Anderson through Faculty Academic Affairs and VISA areas.
+She is also responsible for fostering relationships with executive leadership and members across the institution to ensure efficient system-wide processes.

 Dr. Kurtin is also an active member of Palmer Memorial Episcopal Church in Houston, Texas.
-During her time at Palmer she has served on the Vestry, worked with the children of Palmer through teaching Sunday School, Vacation Bible School and assisting with the youth ministry, organized blood drives and participated in post hurricane mission trips to New Orleans post Katrina and Galveston post Ike.
+During her time at Palmer, she has served on the Vestry, worked with the church's youth, organized blood drives, and participated in mission trips to New Orleans post-Katrina and Galveston post-Ike.
 Currently, she is the Volunteer Coordinator for Jerusalem Peacebuilders for the Houston Camps since 2017.
 Dr. Kurtin is the Chair of the Executive Committee for the Diocese of Jerusalem on a project bringing cancer care to their hospital, Al Ahli Arab Hospital in Gaza City, Gaza.

 Rabbi Steven Gross